bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

     "sed -i '/PasswordAuthentication/c\PasswordAuthentication yes' /media/$USER/writable/etc/ssh/sshd_config"
 ```

-All the pre-config is done.
+All the network configuration is done.
 Please eject the micro SD card from the host system.

 <br/>